mattbobambrose/vapi4k/vapi4k-docs/topics/GettingStarted.md

 ngrok http 8080
 ```

-Copy the ngrok `Web Interface` url and paste it into your browser.
+Copy the ngrok `Web Interface` URL and paste it into your browser.
 You will see the ngrok dashboard and all messages
 exchanged between your app and the Vapi platform.

-Copy the ngrok `Forwarding` url into your copy buffer.
-You will need this url in the next step.
+Copy the ngrok `Forwarding` URL into your copy buffer.
+You will need this URL in the next step.

-## Create a file with env var values
+## Create a secrets file

 The Vapi4k server requires some environment variables to be defined to connect to the Vapi platform.